Academic Rules and Practices

 Juris Doctor Degree Program

 All applicants for admission to practice law in California are required to pass the Multistate Professional Responsibility Examination (MPRE) administered by the National Conference of Bar Examiners.
-Trinity Law School recommends that students complete the Professional Responsibility and Ethics course prior to taking the MPRE exam.
-Students should consult the State Bar of California website for details regarding this examination.
+Trinity Law School recommends that students complete the LA 613 or LA 613x, as applicable, prior to taking the MPRE.
+Students should consult the State Bar of California website for details regarding the MPRE.

 Admission to Practice Law Outside of California